 Next week, I will be putting the finishing touch on our certification by attending Benjamin Moore’s final class in the certification process that has to do with managing expectations of stains with customers and problem solving existing stain failures.
 We will also be covering how to apply stains to the new synthetic wood products that last a long time and require very little maintenance, but don’t always look so nice.

-Written by Jud Masters - A.Allbright's Rock Star Salesman
+Written by Jud Masters - ALLBRiGHT 1-800-PAINTING's Rock Star Salesman